TheRingZer0Team/incus-track-deployment/README.md

 ### config.yml

 The `config.yml` file is where the specific LXD configuration comes into play.
 Here are two examples of it.
-The first one is for only one instance.
-The second one is for multiple instances.
+The first one is for one instance:

 ```yaml
 config: